M, F: 1-2 pm

 guidelines for the laboratory format are here.
 For the final lab, Critical Bands, you will be asked to do a short in class group presentation relating to the results you have found.
 We will discuss the presentation and its expectations when we get to the lab.

-One of the Natural World LADR objectives is to show you different ways that
+One of the objectives of the science CCR is to show you different ways that

-science is conducted (see objective 2 above).
+science is conducted.
 However, this class can only

 show a small number of methods.
 So this assignment is to give you

 experience with alternative methods, but from a psychological perspective.